 Besides the '07 engine swap, changes were light during this generation.
 For 2009, the Mercedes-Benz CLS-Class received a mild exterior styling refresh, including an updated twin-bar grille, restyled wheels, trapezoidal exhaust tips and reshaped LED taillights.
 The COMAND interface was also revised, but it was always plagued by usability issues.
 Instead of the touchscreen interfaces of some competitors or the screen-and-knob system that replaced it, this generation of COMAND featured an LCD screen and multidirectional buttons akin to a video game controller.

-If you are looking for newer years, visit our new Mercedes-Benz CLS-Class page.
+If you are looking for older years, visit our used Mercedes-Benz CLS-Class page.